Nathan-Duckett/Gitlab-Wiki-Updater/README.md

 **Note if options are not provided it will default to TODAY's DATE, and from 1PM to 2PM** Options can be omitted if these defaults suit depending on what is necessary.

+The lab time will be based off when the time-in begins.
+For example starting at 11am will result in a morning lab whereas starting at 12pm will be considered an afternoon lab, no matter what time the lab finishes as it is based on when it starts.

 ```bash
 # Install dependencies on first use
 python3 -m pip install -r requirements.txt